Creating API endpoint for webhooks

 Overview

-• What response codes of your API will mean to Bloomreach Engagement
+- What response codes from your API mean to Bloomreach.

-• What performance is required from your API
+- What performance your API needs to meet.

-• What security elements can be used to protect your data in transit
+- What security elements you can use to protect your data in transit.

-• Provides HTTPS endpoint with SSL certificate signed by one of Trusted CAs.
+- Provide an HTTPS endpoint with an SSL certificate signed by one of the trusted CAs.
 Review the trusted CA list.

-• HTTP 400 for errors or invalid requests to notify Bloomreach Engagement to stop sending more requests.
+- Return HTTP 400 for errors or invalid requests to notify Bloomreach to stop sending more requests.

-• HTTP 500 to notify Bloomreach Engagement to retry the same request later.
+- Return HTTP 500 to notify Bloomreach to retry the same request later.

-• Authenticates requests with HTTP authorization header (HTTP Basic Auth described in RFC 2617).
+- Authenticate requests with an HTTP authorization header (HTTP Basic Auth described in RFC 2617).

 Response codes